vatpac-technology/sops/docs/controller-skills/extending.md

 --8<-- "includes/abbreviations.md"

-As per [VATPAC Air Traffic Services Policy](https://vatpac.org/publications/policies){target=new}, Enroute controllers are permitted to *extend* to any adjacent sector, with the exception of:
+As per [VATPAC Air Traffic Services Policy](https://vatpac.org/publications/policies){target=new}, Enroute controllers are permitted to *extend* to any adjacent sector.
+Controllers must ensure that when extending, they update their visibility points and have sufficient visibility coverage to cover the **entirety** of all sectors under their jurisdiction.
+If this is not possible (due to range limitations), that sector **must not be extended**.

-- ASP, which can only extend to adjacent YMMM (Melbourne Centre) sectors.
-- ISA, which can only extend to adjacent YBBB (Brisbane Centre) sectors.

 TCU controllers operating the **Coral** or **Tasmania** TMAs may elect to extend to the adjacent TMA (e.g. HBA extend to LTA) at their discretion.